 - Work experience documentation (reference letter, pay stubs, etc.)

-- Proof of funds (bank statements, documents from financial institutions) unless you qualify for the international graduate exemption
+- Proof of funds (bank statements, documents from financial institutions) from applicants who are outside Canada.

 Please note, applying for a job is not the same as applying for a recommendation through the Pilot.
 You must send your fully completed application through your online Candidate Profile to be considered for recommendation.

-Send more information to support your RNIP Application such as:
+Send the necessary documents to support your RNIP Application:

 - Documents from past jobs in the community.
 This can be pay stubs, professional references, business address and contact.